 - Guidance: Listing of Ingredients in Tobacco Products (updated November 2018)

 If you do not submit, your products may be deemed "misbranded" under federal law and therefore, subject to regulatory action, including seizure and injunction.
 Submission of false information is also punishable by criminal and civil law.

-- Who: Every domestic manufacturer and importer with a product not commercially marketed in the United States as of Feb.
-15, 2007 must submit an application and obtain FDA authorization before marketing a "new tobacco product."
-You must determine a pathway to market and follow our regulations on sale, use, and distribution.
+- Who: Every domestic manufacturer and importer with a product not commercially marketed in the United States as of February 15, 2007 must submit an application and obtain FDA authorization before marketing a "new tobacco product."
+You must determine a pathway to market and comply with FDA’s regulations regarding sale, use, and distribute.

 - How to Submit:

 When: Six months from the publication date of a final guidance for manufacturers of deemed, “finished tobacco products; 9 months from the publication date of final guidance for small manufacturers of these products.